-1 The mean was calculated without including the 'I don't know' option.
+1 The mean was calculated without including the “I don’t know” option.

 * Opposite questions.
 The data are presented in reverse rank order.

-For the purpose of constructing the influenza vaccine hesitancy variable, we calculated the mean response of each participant without the 'I don't know' option and after reversing the scale for questions 1 and 6.
-The mean value of the variable was 3.11 (SD = 0.70).
+For the purposes of constructing the influenza vaccine hesitancy variable, we calculated the mean response for each participant when excluding the “I don’t know” responses and reversing the scale for questions 1 and 6, yielding a mean value of 3.11 (SD = 0.70).

 3.4.
-The relationships between the level of trust in the healthcare system and influenza vaccine hesitancy
+Relationships between the level of trust in the healthcare system and influenza vaccine hesitancy

-Negative, significant, and strong relationships were found between the level of trust in the Ministry of Health, one's family doctor, health professionals, the general trust variable in the healthcare system and influenza vaccine hesitancy (rp=-0.45, p<0.001; rp=-0.21, p<0.001; rp=-0.44, p<0.001; rp=-0.43, p<0.001 respectively), that is, the higher the level of trust in the healthcare system, the lower the influenza vaccine hesitancy.
+Negative, significant, and strong relationships were found between the level of trust in the Ministry of Health, one’s family doctor, health professionals, general trust in the healthcare system, and influenza vaccine hesitancy (rp=-0.45, p<0.001; rp=-0.21, p<0.001; rp=-0.44, p<0.001; rp=-0.43, p<0.001 respectively).
+In other words, the higher the level of trust in the healthcare system, the lower the degree of influenza vaccine hesitancy.

 3.5.
 The relationship between influenza vaccination history and the study variables

-Significant differences were found between the students who had been vaccinated in the past and students who had not been vaccinated in the level of trust in the healthcare system (t=3.89, p<0.001), and vaccination hesitancy (t=6.69, p<0.001) so that students who had been vaccinated in the past had a higher level of trust in the healthcare system than unvaccinated students (3.17 vs. 2.87 respectively), and a lower level of vaccination hesitancy (2.95 vs. 3.23 respectively).
+Significant differences were found between the students who had been vaccinated in the past and students who had not been vaccinated with respect to their levels of trust in the healthcare system (t=3.89, p<0.001) and vaccination hesitancy (t=6.69, p<0.001).
+Specifically, students who had been vaccinated in the past exhibited a higher level of trust in the healthcare system than unvaccinated students (3.17 vs. 2.87, respectively) and a lower level of vaccination hesitancy (2.95 vs. 3.23, respectively).

 3.6.
 Differences between faculties

 Significant differences were found between faculties in terms of level of trust in the healthcare system (F(543)=4.46, p<0.05).
-Students in the health sciences faculty demonstrated the highest level of trust, followed by students in the social sciences and, finally, students in computer science and management (averages of 3.22, 3.01, and 2.92, respectively).
-Scheffe post hoc tests revealed that students in the health sciences faculty had significantly higher knowledge levels than students in the social sciences and computer science and management.
+Students in the Health Sciences faculty demonstrated the highest level of trust, followed by students in the Social Sciences and, finally, students in Computer Science and Management (averages of 3.22, 3.01, and 2.92, respectively).
+Scheffe post hoc tests revealed that students in the Health Sciences faculty had significantly higher knowledge levels than students in the two other faculties.

-Furthermore, significant differences were found between the faculties regarding influenza vaccine hesitancy (F(565)=3.17, p<0.05).
-Computer science and management students had the highest hesitancy level, followed by students in the social sciences and, finally, health sciences (averages of 3.22, 3.10, and 3.00, respectively).
-Scheffe post hoc tests revealed that students in computer science had significantly higher hesitancy levels than health science students.
+Furthermore, significant differences were found between the faculties with respect to levels of influenza vaccine hesitancy (F(565)=3.17, p<0.05).
+Computer Science and Management students had the highest hesitancy level, followed by students in the Social Sciences and, finally, Health Sciences (averages of 3.22, 3.10, and 3.00, respectively).
+Scheffe post hoc tests revealed that students in the Faculty of Computer Science and Management exhibited significantly higher hesitancy levels than did Health Science students.

 3.7.
 Regression model to predict influenza vaccine hesitancy

 Table 4 presents the results of a linear regression model predicting influenza vaccine hesitancy.
 The coefficients and p-values shed light on how each variable predicts vaccine hesitancy.
-Being female, not Jewish, vaccinated, and trusting the Ministry of Health, family doctor, and health professionals is associated with a decrease in vaccine hesitancy.
-The best predictors of the decrease in vaccine hesitancy are the level of trust in the Ministry of Health and the health professionals' recommendations and being Vaccinated in the past.
-The explained variance of the model is 30% (p<0.001).
+Being female, not Jewish, vaccinated, and trusting the Ministry of Health, the family doctor, and health professionals were all found to be associated with lower vaccine hesitancy.
+The best predictors of this lower vaccine hesitancy were the level of trust in the Ministry of Health, the level of trust in health professionals’ recommendations, and the incidence of being vaccinated in the past.
+The explained variance of the model was 30% (p<0.001).

 Table 4.
 Linear regression model results for predicting influenza vaccine hesitancy